Model catalog

 The best LLMs for AI agents in 2026

-There is no single best LLM for agents, because an agent's turns differ: GPT-5.5 leads on tool-call reliability, Gemini 3.5 Flash wins the high-volume routine turns at 310 ms, DeepSeek V4 gives near-frontier reasoning at $0.09 per million tokens, and Opus 4.8 is the escalation tier for the steps that must be right.
+There is no single best LLM for agents, because an agent’s turns differ: GPT-5.5 leads on tool-call reliability, Gemini 3.5 Flash takes high-volume routine turns with 1M context at $1.50 per million input tokens, DeepSeek V4 gives frontier-class reasoning at $1.74, and Claude Opus 4.8 is the escalation tier for steps that must be right.
 Production agents route between them.

-Best-in-class function calling over long agentic sequences.
-When an agent chains ten tool calls and one malformed argument breaks the run, call reliability matters more than raw speed or price.
+Best-in-class function calling over long agentic sequences, with cached input at a tenth of the list price for the stable system prompts agents resend every turn.
+When an agent chains ten tool calls and one malformed argument breaks the run, call reliability matters more than price.

-310 ms responses, 2M context, and $0.15 per million tokens.
+1M tokens of context at $1.50 per million input.
 Most agent turns are routine, read the state, pick the next step, and this is the model that should be taking them.

 Careful reasoning with strong writing and judgment.
 The pick for turns where the agent speaks to a customer and tone, policy, and safety carry real risk.

-The deepest reasoner available, at 900 ms and $12 per million tokens.
-Route the 1% of steps where being right is worth both numbers, and keep everything else on faster models.
+Anthropic’s deepest reasoner at $5 per million input tokens and $25 out.
+Route the 1% of steps where being right is worth those numbers, and keep everything else on cheaper models.

 Route the agent, don’t pick one model

 The costly mistake in agent design is running every turn on the model your hardest turn needs.
-A six-turn task where five turns are routine and one needs deep reasoning costs 5 to 10x more than it should if all six run on a frontier reasoner.
+A six-turn task where five turns are routine and one needs deep reasoning costs several times what it should if all six run on a frontier reasoner.

 The pattern that works in production: a fast cheap model takes the routine turns, a tool-use specialist takes the steps that call external systems, and a reasoning model takes the judgment calls.
 On Allocate each of those is a route, and the model behind a route swaps without a deploy.

-Cost scales with the square of turn count, because each turn resends the history.
+Cost grows with the square of turn count, because each turn resends the history.
 Before committing to an architecture, put your real numbers through the agent cost calculator.

 Common questions